backstage/backstage/packages/core-components/api-report.md

   align?: Alignment;
   defs?: SVGDefsElement | SVGDefsElement[];
-  // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
   // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver direction?: Direction;
   edgeMargin?: number;
   edgeRanks?: number;
   edges: DependencyEdge<EdgeData>[];
   edgeWeight?: number;
-  // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-  // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver labelOffset?: number;
-  // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+  labelOffset?: number;
   // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver labelPosition?: LabelPosition;
   nodeMargin?: number;
   nodes: DependencyNode<NodeData>[];
   paddingX?: number;
   paddingY?: number;
-  // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
   // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver ranker?: Ranker;
   rankMargin?: number;